This is Part 2 of a two-part series. Part 1 focused on the marketing plan.

-2. Demand/Lead Generation – How will be generate demand and leads
+2. Demand/Lead Generation – How will we generate demand and leads?

 3. Content – How do we deliver engaging, valuable content?
-(Blog, video, whitepaper, ebooks, articles)
+(Blog, video, whitepaper, ebook, article)

 4. Web site – Main site or micro-site?
-How will this impact current site
+How will this impact the current site?

 h.
 PR and Advertising – What are the objectives and resources for external communications?